CCSNA Scotland 2020 Trip

 Day 13- July 31th –Free day in Oban

 Day 14h- August 1stOne stop on the way down at the conservation village of Luss on the banks of Loch Lomond, Then onto Glasgow, for couple of hours to explore city sites and then back out to hotel at Glasgow Airport.

 Day 15th August 2st - Fly out (or remain for Tattoo)

 CCSNA Scotland tour 7/19/2020 to 8/02/2020

-You must be able to handle your own luggage, occasionally up and down stairs, also you must be able to walk for up to a mile in hilly conditions.
+You must be able to handle your own luggage, occasionally go up and down stairs, AND you must be able to walk up to a mile in hilly Scottish conditions.
 You must be at the International lounge in Glasgow International Airport by 9:00 am on 7/19/2020 (Some folks arrive a day or two ahead due to Jet Lag or to just see the sights.
 We “hit the ground” running.)

 Payment Schedule is as follows:

 1. $100 non-refundable donation to CCSNA to reserve a place.

 Places reserved in order of receipt of check payable to CCSNA.